jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 life in America and worried about the effects it would have on respect for civic institutions, government and respect for democratic norms.

-Such worries appear to have been well-founded.
+Such worries have a real foundation.
 A distinct lack of community and belonging is noted in many of the classes that have formed the primary backbown of resurgent alt-right groups and the associated decline for respect of democratic institions and liberal